 A brief history of the World Shotokan Karate Federation

-Shotokan karate-do developed in Japan under Master Funakoshi and following World War ll it’s popularity increased greatly when it was introduced into the Western World.
+Shotokan karate-do developed in Japan under Master Funakoshi, and following World War ll it’s popularity increased greatly when it was introduced into the Western World.
 Master Funakoshi continued to teach karate-do until he passed away in 1958.
-Since then, Shotokan’s immense following has seen it produce many fine instructors and competitors around the world and along with this, a number of organisations have evolved, the most influential of these having initially been the Japan Karate Association (JKA) which has spawned most of the modern mainstream Shotokan organisations…one of these being the World Shotokan Karate-do Federation.
+Since then, Shotokan’s immense following has seen it produce many fine instructors and competitors around the world and along with this, several organisations have evolved, the most influential of these having initially been the Japan Karate Association (JKA) which has spawned most of the modern mainstream Shotokan organisations…one of these being the World Shotokan Karate-do Federation.

 The World Shotokan-do Federation was formed in 1990 by Sensei Hitoshi Kasuya 8th Dan.
 Sensei Kasuya was, prior to this, head of the international division of Shotokan Karate International and had a history of being both a highly skilled and successful competition fighter as well as an innovative instructor.